How To Make Stuffed Animals Soft Again

 Carefully Handwash It

-Fill a large basin with warm water and mild detergent.
-Check your favorite stuffed animal for rough spots and pre-treat them.
-Submerge the teddy bear in the mixture and let it soak anywhere from 30 minutes to 1 hour.
-Once done, give the toy a final swirl before rinsing it with clean water.
-Repeat until the dirty water runs clear and hang out to dry in the heat of the sun.
+Fill a basin with warm water and mild detergent.
+Examine your stuffed animal for rough or matted areas and pre-treat them.
+Submerge the plushie in the mixture and let it soak for approximately 30 minutes to 1 hour.
+Gently swirl before rinsing with clean water.
+Repeat until the water runs clear, then allow it to air dry in indirect sunlight to prevent color fading.

 2. Use A Conditioner